MattB859/MS3-Book-Hub/README.md

     -   Mobile Wireframe - [View](https://balsamiq.cloud/seqremb/ppq8zy/r2278)
     -   Tablet Wireframe - [View](https://balsamiq.cloud/seqremb/ppq8zy/rCA01)

 -   ## Features

     -   ### Current Features

-        1. This is a two-page website with 5 sections for the first page and a contact section for the second page.
+        1. This is a six-page website.

+        2. Home page.

+        3. Profile page.

+        4. Review books page.

+        5. Log In page.

+        6. Register page.

+        7. Log Out page.

+        8. The website has sub pages with more description on the books, and allows all registered users to view and leave reviews.

+        9. Users can leave reviews by filling out a form that promps them to enter a heading and add written review.
+User can also edit post and delete any reviews they make.

         2. All pages are fully responsive on all devices.

     -   ###  Future Features

-        1. To add an online booking system that allows customers to book a table reservation.
+        1. To add an online payment system that allows users to buy books directly from the website.

-        2. To add a photo gallery carousel.

-        3. To add a food and drinks menu page.